Why put on a mask?

 To put on a mask is to protect yourself, and also to protect others.
 It is an essential barrier gesture to limit contamination.

-Masks block droplets from the mouth and nose which may contain infectious viral particles.
+Masks block droplets from the mouth and nose, which may contain infectious viral particles.
 The blocking mechanisms change with the size of the particles and are not only mechanical but also electrostatic.
-Masks stop larger particles and attract and trap-charged particles (like a balloon attracts pieces of paper).
+Masks stop larger particles and attract and catch charged particles (like a balloon attracts pieces of paper).
 The composition of the mask and its adhesion to the face are very important factors that influence its effectiveness.

 The mask works both ways.
 It reduces the spread of the SARS-CoV-2 coronavirus particles into the atmosphere by infected individuals.
 Even if they hold no symptoms, infected individuals SARS-CoV-2 produce large amounts of virus in their saliva.
 Viral particles are present in droplets emitted into the air through the nose and mouth when speaking, singing, screaming, sneezing, coughing, or simply breathing.
 The mask, even a homemade one, helps to limit the spread of droplets carrying the virus that could infect others.

-The mask also protects the wearer: it filters the air we breathe and reduces the concentration of viruses that could infect us.
-Furthermore, in case of infection, wearing a mask appears to reduce the severity of the symptoms of COVID-19.
-See question [**Does the severity of COVID-19 depend on the virus dose received?**](https://www.adioscorona.org/questions-reponses/2020-09-10-covid-dose-virus-inoculum-s%C3%A9v%C3%A9rit%C3%A9-disease.html).
-So wearing a mask, in combination with (and not as a substitute for) social distancing measures, helps contain the transmission of the virus.
+The mask also protects the wearer: it filters the air we breathe and reduces the concentration of viruses that could potentially infect us.
+In addition, in the case of infection, wearing a mask seems to reduce the severity of COVID-19 symptoms.
+See the question The severity of the COVID-19 disease.
+Does it depend on the dose of viruses received?.
+So wearing a mask, in combination with (not as a substitute for) social distancing measures, helps to contain the transmission of the virus.

 One study estimates that if at least 80% of the population wears a mask, then the number of infected people increases less rapidly than with social distancing alone and may prevent more deaths than unlimited confinement not associated with mask use.
 "Nose and mouth" containment appears to be more effective than confinement of people and thus may reduce the spread of the virus by increasing our well-being!